yakkl/yakkl.com/hugo/content/blog/_index.md

 ---
 title: Blog
 headline: The Yakkl Blog
 textline: Welcome to the Yakkl blog!
-Read of the yakking...
+Read all of the yakkling...
 weight: 4
 outputs:
 - HTML